tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 The Quantum-Ready authentication property ensures authentication through either a pure Post-Quantum or a PQ/T hybrid Certificate.
 A Post-Quantum X.509 Certificate using Module-Lattice Digital Signature Algorithm (ML-DSA), also called Dilithium, is defined in {{?I-D.ietf-lamps-dilithium-certificates}}.
 The PQ/T Hybrid Authentication property is currently still under active exploration and discussion in the LAMPS WG, and consensus may evolve over time regarding its adoption.

 To decide whether and when to support a Post-Quantum Certificate (PQC) or a PQ/T hybrid scheme for client and server authentication, it is important to consider factors such as the frequency and duration of system upgrades, as well as the anticipated availability of CRQCs.
 For example, applications that have extremely short key lifetimes -- for example less than an hour -- may decide that it is an acceptable risk to leave those on Traditional algorithms for the foreseeable future under the assumption that quantum key factoring attacks take longer to run than the key lifetimes.
 It may be advantageous to explore heterogeneous PKI architectures where the long-lived CAs are using Post-Quantum algorithms but the server and client certificates are not.

+# Informing Users of PQC Security Compatibility Issues

+When the server detects that the client doesn't support PQC or hybrid key exchange, it can send an alert or error page to the client.
+This page or alert should be served over the same TLS session.
+The message can inform the end-user that their client is not compatible with the PQC security features offered by the server.

+Similarly, when the client detects that the server doesn't support PQC or hybrid key exchange, it can send an alert or error page to the client.
+The message can inform the end-user that the server is not compatible with the PQC security features offered by the client.

 # Application Protocols